-The Ken Price show catalog is full of gems.
+The Ken Price show catalog, Ken Price Sculpture: A Retrospective, is full of gems.
 Here are a few:

 Price tended to progress in loose series.
 “It’s the most enjoyable way to work.
 It’s a lot more satisfying than taking a single piece to completion before you begin the next one…You get a lot more feedback, there are moments of linear progression that makes you think your work is improving.”